-- 2.5 Incidents at the following voltage levels should be included in reporting under SLC 49 following these instructions and guidance: - 132 kV systems; - Extra High Voltage systems (i.e. all voltages above 20kV up to but excluding 132 kV); - ♦ HV systems (i.e. all voltages 1kV and above up to and including 20kV); - ♦ LV systems (i.e. voltages below 1 kV); and - LV Services. - 2.6 The upper and lower boundaries associated with these voltages are defined in Appendix 4. - 2.7 It should be noted that incidents on meters, time-switches and cut-outs, including cut out fuse operations are excluded from reporting under SLC 49 even where this results in the operation of a fuse at the DNO's substation and the definition of LV Services therefore excludes this equipment.
+- 2.5 Incidents at the following voltage levels should be included in reporting under SLC 49 following these instructions and guidance: - ♦ 132 kV systems; - extra high voltage systems (i.e. all voltages above 20kV up to but excluding 132 kV); - HV systems (i.e. all voltages of 1kV and above up to and including 20kV); - LV systems (i.e. voltages below 1 kV); and - LV services. - 2.6 The upper and lower boundaries associated with these voltages are defined in Appendix 4. - 2.7 It should be noted that incidents on meters, time-switches and cut-outs, including cut-out fuse operations, are excluded from reporting under SLC 49 even where such incidents have resulted in the operation of a fuse at the DNO's substation, and the definition of LV services therefore excludes this equipment.